pnachum/Functional-Asteroids/README.md

 with code that is functional instead of object oriented.

 Asteroids is built using HTML canvas, JavaScript, Redux, Babel, Flow, and Webpack.
+The opening mode-chooser UI is built with React.

 ## Running locally